 xx.5 PERFORMANCE REQUIREMENTS

-xx.5.1 A WAIC system located on board one aircraft shall maintain its intended performance while subject to emissions from radio altimeters located on board other aircraft in mutual radio range.
+xx.5.1 A WAIC system located on board one aircraft shall maintain its intended performance while subject to emissions from radio altimeters located on board other aircraft.

-xx.5.2 A WAIC system located on board one aircraft shall maintain its intended performance while subject to emissions from WAIC and radio altimeter systems located on board other aircraft in mutual radio range.
+xx.5.2 A WAIC system located on board one aircraft shall maintain its intended performance while subject to emissions from WAIC and radio altimeter systems located on board other aircraft.

-xx.5.3 WAIC systems shall be designed to enable all WAIC systems on board aircraft in mutual radio range to meet their intended performance.
+xx.5.3 WAIC systems shall be designed to enable all WAIC systems on board aircraft in mutual radio range (see Appendix A) to meet their intended performance.

 — — — — — — — —